hbmhomelab/seafile/README.md

 docker compose logs -f
 ```

-Once Tailscale prompts for login and suggests a URL, copy it into a browser, authenticate
+Once Tailscale prompts for a login and displays a URL, copy it into a browser,
-and click connect as usual.
+authenticate and click connect.
 Alternatively, you can run:

 ```
 docker compose exec tailscale tailscale up